 Sleep and health

-This research is enhanced by access to the research-driven Monash University Healthy Sleep Clinic, and the Monash Sleep and Circadian Medicine Laboratory, part of the Be Active Sleep Eat Human (BASE) platform.
+We’re fortunate to have access to the research-driven Monash University Healthy Sleep Clinic, and the Monash Sleep and Circadian Medicine Laboratory, part of the Be Active Sleep Eat Human (BASE) platform.

 MICCN is a member of the Monash Sleep Network, a multidisciplinary consortium of sleep research and clinical laboratories at Monash University and its affiliated hospitals.